-Choosing a custom domain name for your site gives you brand recognition and makes it easier for people to remember your URL.
+Adding a custom domain to your site gives you brand recognition and makes it easier for people to remember your URL.

-You’ll want to conduct a domain name search (also known as a whois lookup search) first to see if your business name is available.
-If it is, and the name isn’t already a trademark in use by another business in your industry, you can purchase your custom domain name through a domain registrar directly through Shopify.
+You’ll want to conduct a domain name search first to see if your business name is available.
+If it is, and the name isn’t already a trademark in use by another business in your industry, you can purchase your custom domain name directly through Shopify.

 You can also use a different top-level domain (TLD).
 A TLD comes at the end of a URL: .com, .edu, etc. You’ll notice that many websites use different variations, such as .gov and .org.
 Today, there are tons of TLDs to choose from.

-3. Thoroughly review your checkout experience and payment gateway settings
+3. Review your checkout experience and payment options

-Before you drive any traffic to your store, you’ll want to ensure people can actually complete a purchase.
+Before you drive any traffic to your store, ensure people can actually complete a purchase.
 According to Baymard Institute, the average documented online shopping cart abandonment rate is almost 70%.
 It’s wise to fix any errors and remove friction at checkout, otherwise you risk losing more sales.